-Ecosystem Services: Switchgrass is a promising feedstock based on its widespread adaptability and productivity.
-However, the degree to which biomass can replace fossil fuels depends on its long-term sustainability.
-Our field plantings have begun to evaluate sustainability based on the yield stability of plantings as well as impacts on a variety of ecosystem processes including carbon sequestration, gas exchange, and nutrient and water cycling.
-Our initial data have identified relatively strong Site x Year and Cultivar x Site x Year interactions for a host of response variables.
-Overall, lowland ecotypes had higher biomass production in the south and variable productivity in the north, with an opposite pattern evident for upland cultivars.
+Ecosystem Services: Switchgrass is a promising feedstock because of its widespread adaptability and productivity.
+However, the degree to which biomass can replace fossil fuels depends on the long-term sustainability of biomass production.
+We have begun to use our field plantings to evaluate sustainability based on yield stability and impacts on ecosystem processes, including carbon sequestration, gas exchange, and nutrient and water cycling.
+Our initial data have identified strong Site x Year and Cultivar x Site x Year interactions for many response variables.
+Overall, lowland cultivars had higher biomass production in the south and variable productivity in the north, and upland cultivars showed the opposite north-south pattern.

 To assess sustainability, it is critical to conduct longitudinal studies over sufficient time because ecosystem properties can exhibit response inertia.
-For example, soil carbon and nutrient stocks respond only slowly to shifts from annual to perennial plantings.
-Our established stands offer an invaluable opportunity to detect and characterize such shifts over time, so we will continue monitoring over the course of new funding.
-In addition, we will add new treatments to our existing stands to explore in more scope the impact of ecosystem drivers as they relate to abiotic stress and climate variability.
+For example, soil carbon and nutrient stocks respond on a timescale of years to shifts from annual to perennial plantings.
+As our established stands offer an invaluable opportunity to detect and characterize such shifts over time, we will continue monitoring these stands over the course of new funding.
+We will also add new treatments to our existing stands to expand our scope to explore the impact of abiotic stress and climate variability on ecosystem drivers.
 For example, we are likely to include new subplots that initiate soil-warming treatments and manipulations of limiting nutrients.
-Coupling natural variation in site–soils–climate relationships with experimental manipulations will enhance our scope of inference and power to characterize mechanisms underlying plant–soil–microbe interactions of benefit.
+Coupling natural variation in site–soil–climate relationships with experimental manipulations will improve our ability to characterize mechanisms underlying beneficial plant–soil–microbe interactions.

-Multi-Scale Modeling: Multi-scale integration of understanding is an important goal of this project.
-We will link information from several levels of analysis and fields of study to improve prediction across spatial and temporal heterogeneity, including predicted climate change.
+Multi-Scale Modeling: Multi-scale integration of information and understanding is an important goal of this project.
+We will link information from several levels of analysis and fields of study to improve prediction across spatial and temporal heterogeneity, including predictions across future climate scenarios.
 Behrman and colleagues have used process-based plant growth models scaled across space and time to predict biomass yields based on parameters for switchgrass obtained from our field trials.
 We have also explored the use of tolerance curves obtained from common garden plantings to make trait-based predictions of switchgrass range distributions and performance.
-We will strengthen and test the sensitivity of predictions with expanded data and then utilize forecasts from these initial models to frame new field plantings to test plant performance across soil–climate gradients.
+We will strengthen and test the sensitivity of predictions with expanded data, then utilize forecasts from these initial models to design specific field plantings that test plant performance across soil–climate gradients.
 Ultimately, these studies will help to identify critical plant–microbe–soil traits that can be harnessed, through breeding or agronomic management, to improve the sustainability of biofuel feedstocks.